What are canary birds?

 Related wild sub-species of canaries still can be found throughout Europe and parts of Asia, and ornithologists - professional bird scientists - have divided canaries into various groups.

-No matter how drab and insignificant looking the wild canary may be, it has the honour of being the ancestor of all current song, colour, or type canaries!
 The early history of domestication is obscure, but there are a few fairly believable stories, one about a Frenchman, Jean de Bethancourt, who married a girl native to the Canary Islands.
 He settled on the islands and lived mainly from farming and fishing.

 He became fascinated by the songs of the wild canaries and began to build small cages in his spare time.
 These he began to fill with canaries and ship them to Spain in Spanish vessels.
 Thus, Spain would have been the pioneer country in caged canaries.